viyamKUN/background-toy/README.md

 ## Overview

 This is a **desktop pet program**, built with Swift and can be run and built using Xcode.
-In addition to providing alarm at a set time, it can also serve as a virtual companion that occasionally interacts with you.
+It can be a virtual friend that occasionally interacts with you.

 ## Screenshot